jeksys/iOSDigest/Digest #02.md

 Check the list of existing modules at [Swift Modules](https://swiftmodules.com/about)

 **JVFloatLabeledTextField**
-[JVFloatLabeledTextField](https://github.com/jverdi/JVFloatLabeledTextField) is the implementation a UX pattern that has come to be known the "Float Label Pattern".
+[JVFloatLabeledTextField](https://github.com/jverdi/JVFloatLabeledTextField) is the implementation a UX pattern that has come to be known the "Float Label Pattern"

 [FBMemoryProfiler](https://github.com/facebook/FBMemoryProfiler) is an iOS library providing developer tools for browsing objects in memory over time